jtduong22/MHGUWeaponFilter/README.md

 # MHGUWeaponFilter
 An application written in Python that filters and displays the weapons of Monster Hunter Generations Ultimate based on the selected parameters.
-Currently only supports Palico weapons.
+Currently only supports Palico and Sword and Shield weapons.

 ## Getting Started